 Commercial box trucks are extremely versatile vehicles that make it easy to haul cargo of any type.
 Across industries, box trucks are valued for their protected cargo space and their powerful engines.

-At Transwest, we carry a quality inventory of commercial box trucks, available in numerous sizes designed by top manufacturers.
-If you are looking for a commercial box truck for your business, we are here to help.
+At Transwest, we carry a quality inventory of commercial box trucks, available in numerous sizes designed by top manufacturers, and we partner with Trans Lease to offer commercial box truck financing.
+If you are looking for a commercial box truck for your business, we are all here to help.

 Once you have acquired a commercial box truck, you will want to make the most out of your new vehicle purchase.
 The following guide will help you learn everything you need to know about commercial box trucks, including the variety of ways a box truck can be utilized for your business.